Advertisement

 We use a lot more than 10 percent of our brainpower

-With so many books on the market about unlocking untapped brainpower, it’s not surprising that so many people still believe that we only use 10 percent of the brain.
-That is a myth.
+It’s a myth that we only use 10 percent of the brain.
 The truth is, we use all of it.
-Even when you think your brain is inactive, such as when you sleep, it’s busily at work, doing things like sorting through what happened during the day and committing important details to memory.
+Even when you think your brain is inactive, such as when you sleep, it’s hard at work, doing things like forming new neural pathways so you can learn and remember.

 The 10 percent idea originated in the early 1900s, likely with a famous psychologist named William James, who taught that people have immense untapped mental potential.
 Spread by others, including science fiction writers, that myth fueled the self-help market, and it’s been repeated to this day.